Top 5 Bang-For-Your-Buck “Daily” Cigars

 Cigar smokers are a diverse group,and everyone smokes a little differently.
 Some like to light up only on special occasions, some are always on the hunt for a new favorite, and some of us are just looking for a solid smoke that we can enjoy every day.
 Today’s article focuses on that last one: Great “everyday” cigars that are consistent and flavorful enough to light up and enjoy on a regular basis.
 Here are my picks for the best dependable go-to sticks that every daily smoker needs to try:

 Very reasonably priced for the super-smooth smoke they provide, Dunhill Aged cigars present a tasty mellow smoke that really hits the spot.
-Early on in my smoking career I had developed an aversion to mild sticks after being bored out of my mind with so many of them, so it wasn’t until recent years that I finally got around to the Dunhill Aged.
-After finally smoking one, I saw the light.
-These toasty and buttery light-bodied Dominicans quickly shot up my list of all-time favorite cigars and helped me shake off the stigma I had come to associate with mild-bodied stogies.
+Early on in my smoking career I had developed an aversion to mellow sticks after being bored out of my mind with so many of them, so it wasn’t until recent years that I finally got around to the Dunhill Aged.
+After finally smoking one, I “saw the light.”
+These toasty and buttery light-bodied Dominicans quickly shot up my list of all-time favorite cigars and helped me shake off the stigma I had come to associate with stogies of this ilk.
 These are especially great for an easy-going morning puff when you don’t feel like going full-throttle, but really I can’t think of an occasion where the Dunhill’s silky taste wouldn’t be appreciated.
 They just have that certain something that is hard to put into words, but oh-so easy to put to your lips.

 Over the years I have received a lot of correspondence from customers asking for suggestions on a good affordable smoke with that rich maduro taste that so many of us crave, and every time my first answer has been Sancho Panza Double Maduro.
 In fact, I feel a bit like a broken record when extolling the virtues of this cigar because I’ve written about it so many times, like here and here, for instance.
 The fact of the matter is that it bears repeating; Sancho Double Maduros are unbeatable everyday cigars with deeply rich taste that never goes out of style.
 When my humidor is properly stocked it has 20 of these, ready to go.